eliatra/opensearch-k8s-operator/docs/designs/monitoring.md

 - [ ] Default metrics publication
 - [ ] Prometheus-plugin integration
-- [ ] Opensearch controller metrics publication
+- [ ] OpenSearch controller metrics publication
 - [ ] Deployment of the service-monitor for every clusters
 - [ ] Deployment of the Prometheus-operator
 - [ ] Prometheus-operator integration